 The chemical makeup of Marmorino makes it permeable to both air and moisture, so there’s certainly no risk of mould when using it in your home alongside correct ventilation.
 The permeability also allows the masonry to remain dry and enables excellent thermal protection in buildings.

 When it comes to restoration, Marmorino is the ideal material.
 It can be used to restore buildings even after years of disrepair with excellent results.
 We believe that Marmorino surfaces improve with age and will bring a unique touch to any building.
 Lastly, the material is sustainable and can be recycled.
-The calcium carbonate can be nearly fully reversed back to its original state.
+The calcium carbonate can be nearly fully reverted back to its original state.

 How should I use Marmorino?